mills32/Parallax-effect-for-Game-Boy-Color/README.md

 I was trying to make a 8x8 tile parallax, like in the Toki Tori game, But I simply had no room for all I need.
 I think they compressed the data or something I don't know how to do.
 So I reduced the size and now it works and a lot faster, so this can be used with games.

+The code uses the SCX and SCY registers to copy a specific frame of parallax animation, so it does not depend on anything else.

 MAKE YOUR OWN PARALLAX
 ----------------------